RayAndrade/TheRayCode/Java/Adapter/AR2/script.md

 }
 ```

-Now let's test this in the mail method
+Now let's test this in the main method

 ```java